-4. Movement emphasises on the use of Khadi and gave strong message against intoxicating drinks, refusal to pay Chaukidari tax.
+4. Movement emphasizes on the use of Khadi and gave a strong message against intoxicating drinks, refusal to pay Chaukidari tax.

 5. Swadeshi Committee was set up at Patna.

-6. Movement got great participation of women from every section of the society.
+6. Movement got great participation of women from every section of society.

-7. Sachidanad Sinha, Hasan Imam and Sir Ali Imam was the prominent leaders.
+7. Sachidanad Sinha, Hasan Imam, and Sir Ali Imam were prominent leaders.